Oh, let me count the ways that Trump has been disastrous for America. But not today.

 Enter Trump: he blew this narrative to pieces.
 His followers howled at claims about how things were getting better.
-And they had legitimate grievances, mainly regarding how the economy had left them behind, or perhaps more accurately, fears about how the economy would leave their children and grandchildren behind.
-Yet for months before and after Trump’s election the Democratic Establishment focused on the racism and tribalism of his followers, while during the election it had attacked Sanders’ supporters as unrealistic and naive, which proved to be one of the more ironic twists in the election.
-It was in fact the Democratic Establishment’s emphatic insistence that things were getting (slowly) better all the time that exhibited a creepy hopefulness, a tin ear optimism, that proved to be out of sync with what huge swaths of America were experiencing.
+And they had legitimate concerns, mainly regarding how the economy had left them behind, or perhaps more accurately, fears about how the economy would leave their children and grandchildren behind.
+Yet for months before and after Trump’s election the Democratic Establishment focused almost exclusively on the racism and tribalism of his followers, while attacking Sanders’ supporters as unrealistic and naive, which proved to be one of the more ironic twists in the election.** It was in fact the Democratic Establishment’s emphatic insistence that things were getting (slowly) better all the time that exhibited a creepy hopefulness, a tin ear optimism, that proved to be out of sync with what huge swaths of America were experiencing.

 Have things become appallingly discordant since Trump was elected?
 Of course.
 We see extreme hostility between political factions daily in the press, on twitter, on cable, and in the voices of leading political figures.
 It’s disconcerting.
 Frightening.
 Damaging to the fabric of the country.
 But it’s also real.
 You can’t cure problems or diseases until you understand their power and magnitude.
 It is better to have the problems that we face made explicit, rather than have them fester and explode in ways that may be far more damaging to the Republic down the road than a Trump presidency.
 Further, the Trump presidency has made the divides within the major parties more explicit, and Americans, especially the younger generation, are beginning to realize that the old party ways are not highways to the future.
 Politically and philosophically incoherent parties do not inspire hope for tomorrow, adding one more anxiety to our load.